May 31, 2021

 The new no fault auto regime in British Columbia is good news for insurers of commercial hosts.
 Their insureds will only be liable for their several share of non-pecuniary damages, up to the current cap of about $400,000.
 The typical range of fault for an at fault commercial liquor provider is between 5-25%.
 That being the case, the incentive to sue a commercial liquor establishment for over service has been greatly diminished.
 Commercial hosts will no longer automatically face claims for pecuniary damages – though ICBC might subrogate against commercial hosts for a portion of the benefits it pays in lieu of such damages, especially in catastrophic loss cases.

-For further information or if you have any questions about the above article, please contact the authors: Lorne Folick, Dolden Wallace Folick Vancouver, Email: [email protected], and Ouran Li, Dolden Wallace Folick Vancouver, Email: [email protected]
+For further information or if you have any questions about the above article, please contact the author: Lorne Folick, Dolden Wallace Folick Vancouver, Email: [email protected].

 Please contact the editor if you would like others in your organization to receive this publication.